How to Stop Scam Calls Without Turning Off Your Phone

 Why You Keep Getting Scam Calls and How to Stop Them

 Robocall technology makes it cheap for scammers to dial millions of numbers automatically.
 Advances in artificial intelligence have made voice-cloning as simple as clicking a button.
 After years of filling out digital forms and providing your phone number to various vendors who may have been hacked themselves or sold it to data brokers, you should assume that scammers can identify your number if they want.
-You might be in an ideal demographic for a particular type of scam call or perhaps your number was just randomly generated.
 The good news: you have more control than you might think.

 Step 1: Enable Built-In Phone Filtering